Tuesday Weld: In popular culture

 The cover of Matthew Sweet's 1991 album Girlfriend features a photo of Weld.
 Originally called Nothing Lasts, the album was retitled after Weld objected.
 Weld is mentioned in the Donald Fagen song "New Frontier" on his album The Nightfly.
 Sweet's greatest hits compilation Time Capsule features photos of Weld on the front and back covers.
 British band The Real Tuesday Weld is named after a dream the vocalist had which involved the actress.

 Weld is also mentioned in Tiny Tim's version of "Then I'd Be Satisfied With Life" on the album God Bless Tiny Tim.
-In The Flintstones episode, “The Monster from the Tar Pits,” one of that movie’s stars is named Wednesday Tuesday.
-In Episode 36, Season 5 (The All-Night Party) of the popular TV show “Leave it to Beaver”, Eddie Haskell is being rescued by Wally, Beaver, and a group of his friends after falling on to an outcropping of a mountain.
-When Eddie hears the voices of the rescuers, he calls up and asks if it’s Wally and the gang.
-Gilbert replies back “Well it ain’t Tuesday Weld!!”
+In The Flintstones episode “The Monster from the Tar Pits”, one of that movie’s stars is named Wednesday Tuesday.
+In episode 36, season 5 (The All-Night Party) of the popular TV show “Leave it to Beaver”, Eddie Haskell is being rescued by Wally, Beaver, and a group of his friends after falling onto an outcropping of a mountain.
+When Eddie hears the voices of the rescuers, he calls up and asks whether it’s Wally and the gang.
+Gilbert replies: “Well it ain’t Tuesday Weld!!”
 In an episode of "The Odd Couple" (1970–1975), Felix Unger guesses his roommate Oscar Madison's fantasy as "You and Tuesday Weld are the sole survivors of a nuclear holocaust."